The Atacama Cosmology Telescope: Physical Properties of Sunyaev-Zel'dovich Effect Clusters on the Celestial Equator: Analysis and Results

 \subsection{Defining Cluster Membership}

 In order to have a richness measurement useful to compare across the SZ cluster sample, one must define cluster membership.
 We follow a similar procedure to that in \cite{SCSII}.
 Once the redshift of the cluster is determined, we use BPZ-defined early-type galaxies within the same $250\,h^{-1}$kpc radius and redshift interval $\Delta z=0.045(1+z_c)$ as above to obtain a local self-defined color-magnitude relation (CMR) for each color combination, $g-r$, $r-i$, and $i-z$ ($z-K_s$ when available) for all cluster members, using a $3\sigma$ clipping algorithm.
 For the determination of cluster members we use the spectroscopic redshift when available to define $z_c$.
 We use these spatial and color criteria to determine $N_{\rm 1Mpc}$, the number of galaxies within $1h^{-1}$\,Mpc of the cluster center as defined by \cite{MaxBCG}.
 Formally, we compute $N_{\rm gal}=N_{\rm 1Mpc}$ by including those galaxies within a projected $1h^{-1}$\,Mpc from the cluster center and within $\Delta z=0.045(1+z_c)$ that satisfy three conditions: (1) the galaxy must have the SED of an early type according to BPZ, (2) it must have the appropriate color to be a cluster member (i.e., colors within $3\sigma$ of the local CMR for all color combinations) and (3) it must have the right luminosity, dimmer than the BCG and brighter than $0.4L^*$.
 Additionally we designate cluster members according to the estimated cluster size $R_{200}$, defined as the radius at which the cluster galaxy density is $200\Omega_m^{-1}$ times the mean space density of galaxies in the present Universe.
 We estimated the scaled radius $R_{200}$ using the empirical relation from \cite{Hansen-05}, $R_{200}= 0.156N_{\rm 1Mpc}^{0.6} h^{-1}$Mpc which is derived from the SDSS.
 Hence $N_{200}$ is the number of galaxies satisfying the above conditions within $R_{200}$.
+We note however, that our ability to uniformly select cluster members to $0.4L^*$ depends on the imaging depth of the data available.
+From Figure~\ref{fig:mr_z} we infer that we can detect $0.4L^*$ galaxies to $z\approx0.6$ and $z\approx0.4$ for clusters inside and outside of S82 region respectively.
+Beyond this redshift range our richness values underestimate the true values.
+We caution the reader that beyond this redshift range our richness values underestimate the true values as we do not attempt to correct for the incompleteness of detecting galaxies expected above $0.4L^*$ at our limiting magnitude.